tastytea/mastodon-cpp/README.md

 ## Packages

 Every [release](https://schlomp.space/tastytea/mastodon-cpp/releases) includes
-packages for the package managers of Gentoo, Debian and Red Hat.
+packages for the package managers of Debian and Red Hat.
+Gentoo packages are available in an overlay.

 ### Gentoo